Here’s How Selling A Life Insurance Policy Works

 In addition to this, death benefits must payout at least $100,000 to qualify for a life settlement.
 Remember that with a life settlement, the buyer of the policy will receive the death benefit once the original policyholder passes.
 Keep in mind that policies with higher death benefits—and therefore higher premiums—may still be something an investor is interested in.

-When Selling Your Life Insurance Policy for Cash Might Make Sense
+When It Makes Sense to Sell Your Life Insurance Policy for Cash

 Even if you meet the basic qualification to sell a policy, it is still important to consider whether or not a life settlement makes sense for your financial situation, lifestyle, and needs.
 In general, financial advisors and other kinds of wealth managers are well-suited to assist you in determining if it’s a wise financial decision.